selabs-ur1/VV-ESIR-TP1/answers.md

 ## 3.5.
 Is Netflix the only company performing these experiments?

-Based on this tool (https://litmuschaos.io/), we learnt that chaos engeneering is used for exemple by Orange, RedHat (IBM), VMWare (BroadCom), or Kubesphere which are companies or tools that are used/using big scale infrastructures.
+Based on this tool (https://litmuschaos.io/), we learnt that chaos engeneering is used for exemple by Orange, RedHat (IBM), VMWare (BroadCom), or Kubesphere which are companies or tools that are using big scale infrastructures.

 ## 3.6.
 Adapting Experiments to Other Organizations: Types and Key Variables